 Get Connected through the W.E.L.L.

-For Adults & High School for October 30 – November 20
+For Adults & High School for February.
+Register for a class.

 - Prayer Shawl Knitters will continue their special ministry of knitting shawls that are shared with persons who may be experiencing a life crisis or transition.
 Every shawl is knitted and blessed with the prayers of those participating.
 New folks are always welcome to join the group in the Redington house.
 Celeste Wall serves as leader.